With Roe in doubt, states weigh letting nurses do abortions - NewsBreak

 North Carolina is surrounded by states with so-called trigger laws, which would immediately ban abortion if Roe is overturned.

-The state already has a shortage of physicians who perform abortions, and this will likely get worse if out-of-state women start seeking abortions there, said state Rep. Julie von Haefen, a Democrat.
+The state has a shortage of physicians who perform abortions, and that will likely get worse if out-of-state women start seeking abortions there, said state Rep. Julie von Haefen, a Democrat.

 “We have 100 counties in North Carolina.
 Ninety-three of those counties do not have an abortion provider.
 All of our abortion clinics are centralized in our urban areas,” she said.
 “So that is going to cause a big problem — even just for women just traveling within our state.
 We have a large state.”